Malachyiii/snowcast_package/README.md

 ## chop_aso

 The intent of chop_aso is to take in a .tiff file, and cut it up into a dataframe of 1kmx1km geometries that can be fed into the later functions.
-It could easily be modified for any .tiff file, resolution or target variable as long as you know two things:
+Currently it is built to work with .tiff files from the [Airborne Snow Observatory](https://data.airbornesnowobservatories.com/), but could easily be modified for any .tiff file, resolution or target variable as long as you know two things:

 1. The pixel resolution of the image
 2. The size of the target geometry